6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

 - Communicate with the other party in the transaction

-If you’re selling, you need an agent who can actively market your home.
-Marketing successfully takes time as it can include strategies like:
+If you’re selling, you need a listing agent who can actively market your home.
+Successful marketing takes time, as it often includes strategies like:

 - Promoting the listing on social media

-- Responding quickly to inquiries from buyers/buyer’s agents
+- Responding quickly to inquiries from buyers and their agents

 If the agent broadly replies “I’m available whenever you need me,” follow up with a specific request, like “Can we tour a house with you on Thursday evening?”

-Specific scheduling questions will tell you if a buyer’s agent is actually available, or if they’re willing to make themselves available when you need them.
+Specific scheduling questions will tell you if a buyer’s agent is available or willing to adjust their schedule when you need them.

-A competent real estate agent should communicate proactively with daily updates and respond quickly to your questions.
+A competent real estate agent should communicate proactively through daily updates and prompt responses to your questions.
+They should also accommodate your preferred method of communication, whether that’s phone, text, or email.

-Agents often claim they’re excellent communicators, but test them out to make sure.
+Agents may claim they’re excellent communicators, but you should test their responsiveness to make sure.

-After your first meeting with the agent, email or text them a follow up question.
-Next, wait to see how quickly they respond, and if they take the time to handle the inquiry personally or delegate the response to a member of their team.
+After your first meeting with the agent, send them a follow up question via email or text.
+Wait to see how quickly they respond, and if they address the question personally or delegate it to a team member.

-If you’re selling, frequent communication matters because you want a proactive agent who’ll notify you as soon as there’s news โ whether it’s good or bad.
+Frequent communication is crucial when selling a property, because you want a proactive agent who’ll notify you as soon as there’s news — good or bad.

 If you’re buying, a communicative agent can help you by: